hallaali/property_validation_tool/README.md

 ### Data Files
 #### Jet-A Fuel
+The jetA_data directory (https://github.com/hallaali/property_validation_tool/tree/main/jetA_data) contains the .csv files used to generate the validation/visualization packages for Jet-A fuel with the Jet-A validation Python script.
+All of the .csv files contained in this folder are called and read by Python in the validation script to plot the data directly from these files.
 #### Hydrogen
+The hydrogen_data directory (https://github.com/hallaali/property_validation_tool/tree/main/hydrogen_data) contains the .csv files used to generate the visualization packages for Hydrogen with the Hydrogen validation Python script.
+All of the .csv files contained in this folder are called and read by Python in the validation script to plot the data directly from these files.

 ### Validation/Visualization Packages
 #### Jet-A Fuel
+The jetA_validation_package directory (https://github.com/hallaali/property_validation_tool/tree/main/jetA_validation_package) contains folders each named after the .csv data files that contain data for Jet-A fuel properties.
+Each of these folders contain validation/visualization plots from the corresponding .csv data file.
 #### Hydrogen
+Similarly, the H2_validation_package directory (https://github.com/hallaali/property_validation_tool/tree/main/H2_validation_package) contains folders each named after the .csv data files that contain data for Hydrogen properties.
+Each of these folders contain visualization plots from the corresponding .csv data file.

 ## How to Use the Python-Based Property Validation Tool: